Professional Women's Hockey League

-The Professional Women's Hockey League (PWHL; Ligue professionnelle de hockey féminin, LPHF) is a women's professional ice hockey league in North America.
-The league comprises eight teams, four each from the United States and Canada.
-The teams play a regular season to earn one of four places in a postseason tournament that determines the winner of the Walter Cup.
-The PWHL is wholly owned and operated by the Mark Walter Group.
+The Professional Women's Hockey League (PWHL; Ligue professionnelle de hockey féminin, LPHF) is a professional women's ice hockey league in North America composed of twelve teams, seven in the United States and five in Canada.
+Launched in 2023, the PWHL is the only professional women's hockey league in North America.
+The teams play a regular season to earn one of four places in the playoffs, and the winner of the playoffs is awarded the Walter Cup.